 Teenagers who often do not understand the seriousness of their actions are frequently involved in vandalism and other property crimes.
 They then find themselves facing criminal convictions when they thought they were just having some mischievous fun.
 These cases are difficult because one bad, youthful decision can lead to a lifetime consequence of having a criminal record.
-Consulting a criminal defense attorney is very important in these cases to discuss defense options including possible diversion paths to avoiding a criminal record.
+Consulting an experienced criminal defense lawyer is very important in these cases to discuss defense options including possible diversion paths to avoid a criminal record.

 Types of property crimes